SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-IconView.md

 ## Overview

 The `searchBarIconView(_:)` modifier allows you to set a custom SwiftUI view as the icon for the `SearchBar`.
-Available on iOS, visionOS, and macOS, the icon is styled with a secondary foreground color for consistency.
+Available on iOS, iPadOS, visionOS, and macOS, the icon is styled with a secondary foreground color for consistency.

 ## Parameters